-Despite the many advantages of the system, MWU recognizes that some customers may want to opt-out of having the standard smart meter technology installed inside their property.
-MWU offers two options for the customer wishing to opt-out of the smart meter technology: have the ERT installed on the outside of the building (Option 1), or not have an ERT installed on the property at all (Option 2).
+Despite the many advantages of the system, MWU recognizes that some customers may want to opt-out of having the standard smart meter technology installed inside their homes.
+MWU offers two options for the customer wishing to opt-out of the smart meter technology:

 Option 1: Electronic Read Transmitter (ERT) installed on the outside of building

 ($50.69 one-time charge)